-Brand management is the umbrella term that describes all the facets of design, placement, marketing, advertising, and distribution that foster identifying and developing brand personality.
+Brand management is an umbrella term that describes all the facets of design, placement, marketing, advertising, and distribution that foster identifying and developing a brand personality.

-Modern brand management was first developed at Procter & Gamble (P&G) in the Post-World War II years.
+Modern brand management was first developed at Procter & Gamble in the post-World War II years.
 Many of the same techniques used by P&G are still in place today.
-The idea that a dedicated team of marketers focuses on one particular brand, and that one brand manager drives all the key activities that support that brand, is the central idea of brand management, as it was first conceived.
+The idea that a dedicated team of marketers focuses on a particular brand and that one brand manager drives all the key activities that support that brand is the central idea of brand management, as it was first conceived.

-Brands have a powerful influence, not only on customer engagement but also on the management of an enterprise.
+Brands can have a powerful influence on customer engagement and the management of an enterprise.
 The pivotal point of brand management is trust.
-Without trust, the brand promise is broken.
-Consumers generally believe that they can trust a brand to meet most of the elements of the brand promise.
+Without it, the brand promise is broken.
+Consumers generally believe they can trust a brand to meet most of the elements of the brand promise.
 For example, Allstate Insurance promises that you're in good hands.
 If an Allstate agent did not show up after a car accident, that brand promise would be broken.
-Once a brand is established, and consumers generally express brand affinity, the brand manufacturer can often accelerate the trust stage with new-to-the-brand consumers.
+Once a brand is established and consumers generally express brand affinity, the brand manufacturer often can accelerate the trust stage with new-to-the-brand consumers.
 Certainly, social media networking functions in this way.

 Types of Brands